4TUResearchData/djehuty/README.md

 djehuty
 =========

-This Python package provides functionality to extract metadata from Figshare to gather statistical insights.
-Its further goal is to function as a local API testing endpoint.
+This Python package provides the repository system for 4TU.ResearchData.

 ## Development setup